eoscostarica/eos-local/readme.md

 ### mongodb

-MongoDB instance for the fullnode.
+MongoDB instance for the eos-api-node.

 The eosio::mongo_db_plugin provides archiving of blockchain data into a MongoDB.
 It is recommended that the plugin be added to a non-producing node as it is designed to shut down on any failed insert into the MongoDB and is resource intensive.